VitorRibeiroCustodio/rich-text-editor-poc/README.md

  - [x] Should support UTF-8 encoded languages
  - [x] Can interact with text - highlighting, clicking, additional styles, react component inside of the text
  - [x] Must support pins and events, other things nice to have
- - [x] We can configure for right to left writing - The Documentation says it is possible, however, couldn't make it work on this project when using an Arabic keyboard.
-Did it using a CSS property.
+ - [x] We can configure for right to left writing. **- The Documentation says it is possible, however, couldn't make it work on this project when using an Arabic keyboard.
+Did it using a CSS property.**

 ## Quill JS